THE DELHI INTERNATIONAL ARBITRATION CENTRE (DIAC) (ARBITRATION PROCEEDINGS) RULES 2023

 (d) Relevant agreements and, in particular, a copy of written arbitration clause or written arbitration agreement;

-(e) all supporting and relevant documents will be filed as attested true copies of the originals, with adequate sets/copies to be supplied to the Parties and an additional set for the Centre;
+(e) All supporting and relevant documents shall be filed as attested true copies of the originals, with adequate sets/copies to be supplied to the parties and an additional set for the Centre;

-(i) Order of Court, if any, passed in proceedings referred to in Rule 1.2 of these Rules, along with the signed joint memorandum (if any signed);
+(i) Order of Court, if any, passed in proceedings referred to in Rule 1.2 of these Rules, or the signed joint memorandum (if any);

-(l) Value of each of the relief sought along with a self-declaration in prescribed form, stating the aggregate amount of claims, quantification of Arbitrator’s fee as based on their valuation, date of deposit of their share of fee.
+(l) Value of each of the relief sought along with a declaration stating the aggregate amount of claims, quantification of Arbitrator’s fee as based on on aggregate claims and date of deposit of its share of fee, if deposited.

 Explanation: For the purpose of this Rule, the provisions of Rule 3 shall apply mutatis mutandis.

-16.2 If the Claimant fails within the time specified to submit its Statement of Claim, the Tribunal may issue an order for the termination of the arbitral proceedings qua such claims impose such costs as it may deem appropriate or give such other directions as may be appropriate.
+16.2 If the Claimant fails within the time specified to submit its Statement of Claim, the Tribunal may issue an order for the termination of the arbitral proceedings qua such claims and impose costs or give other directions, as may be appropriate.

 17. Statement of Defence, Plea of Set Off and Counter-claim –

-17.2 The failure to adhere to the time limit under Rule 17.1 or the extended time limit under Rule 17.2 shall result in foreclosure of the right of the Respondent to file Statement of Defence, a plea of Set-Off and/or counter-claim.
+17.2 Subject to the decision of the Tribunal, the failure to adhere to the time limits for filing of pleadings as prescribed by the Arbitrator under Rule 21.2 may result in foreclosure of the right of the Respondent to file Statement of Defence, a plea of Set-Off and/or Counter-Claim.

-17.4 The Claimant shall file the reply to the Counter Claim and the provisions of sub-rule 1 to 4 to this rule shall apply mutatis mutandis.
-Failure of the Claimant to file his Reply to the Counter- Claim within the time stipulated or the extended time shall constitute a waiver of the Claimant's opportunity to file the Reply
+17.4 The Claimant shall file reply to the Counter-Claim and the provisions of sub-rule 1 to 3 of this Rule shall apply mutatis mutandis.
+Subject to the decision of the Tribunal, failure of the Claimant to file his reply to the Counter- Claim within the time stipulated or the extended time may constitute a waiver of the Claimant's opportunity to file such reply.

 18. Amendments to the Statement of Claim or Defence –